peter/content-api-performance-test/README.md

 The motivation for these performance tests was to figure out if you can get sufficient performance with SQLite running in a single process on a single server.
 The use case I had in mind was a CMS backend (or similar type of app) exposing a classic CRUD/REST API.

-**Preliminary finding: on my M1 Macbook laptop both SQLite and Postgres can do around 10k read and write queries per second with a p99 response time of around 20 ms and request concurrency level of 100.
+**Preliminary finding: on my M1 Macbook laptop Node.js with either SQLite or Postgres can do around 10k read and write queries per second with a p99 response time of around 20 ms and request concurrency level of 100.
 This should be more than sufficient for most applications.**

 ## Performance Test Results Summary